Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/_index.md

 ### UNIX LDAP user

-You cannot use an LDAP user to connect to the web- based user interface.
+You cannot use an LDAP user to connect to the web-based user interface.

 ### Keyboard shortcut limitation

-When tabbing through the UI using keyboard shortcuts, if you tab to a field in a collapsed section that has a drop- down box and you use the space bar, the field's drop- down menu displays even though the section remains collapsed.
+When tabbing through the UI using keyboard shortcuts, if you tab to a field in a collapsed section that has a drop-down box and you use the space bar, the field's drop-down menu displays even though the section remains collapsed.

 ![](/Images/TransferCFT/UI_LIMITATION.png)